stevenxchung/AWS-CSAA-ACloudGuru/Section 04 -- AWS Object Storage and CDN - S3, Glacier and CloudFront/README.md

 </div>

 ### Volume Gateway - Tape Gateway
 Tape Gateway offers a durable, cost-effective solution to archive your data in the AWS Cloud.
-The VTL interface it provides lets your leverage your existing tape-based backup application infrasture to store data on virtual tape cartridges that you create on your tape gateway.
+The VTL interface it provides lets your leverage your existing tape-based backup application infrastructure to store data on virtual tape cartridges that you create on your tape gateway.
 Each tape gateway is preconfigured with a media changer and tape drives, which are available to your existing client backup applications as ISCSI devices.
 You add tape cartridges as your need to archive your data.
 Supported by NetBackup, Backup Exec, Veeam etc.

 <div align="center">
   <img src="volume-gateway-tape-gateway.jpg">